100nm/python-injection/documentation/utils.md

 # Utils

-## load_packages
+## PythonModuleLoader

 Useful for put in memory injectables hidden deep within a package.
-Example:

 ```
 package